 Frequently Asked Questions

-1. What is a psychologist?
+1. What is a Clinical Psychologist?

-Psychologists study the way people feel, think, act, interact and are experts in human behaviour.
-Psychologists can assist people who are having difficulty managing their emotions, thinking and behaviour.
+Clinical Psychologists study the way people feel, think, act, interact and are experts in human behaviour.
+They can assist people who are having difficulty managing their emotions, thinking and behaviour.
 This includes people with mental health problems, for example, anxiety, depression, serious mental illnesses, such as bipolar disorder, and schizophrenia and those with addictive behaviours, for example alcohol and drug abuse.
-Psychologists use a range of strategies and therapies, which aim to reduce emotional distress and enhance and promote overall wellbeing.
+Clinical Psychologists use a range of strategies and therapies, which aim to reduce emotional distress and enhance and promote overall wellbeing.

 2. What issues can psychology help?